Apply to become or identify an approved manufacturer authorised to carry out conformity assessment.

 Apply to become an approved manufacturer

 You can only become an approved manufacturer authorised to carry out conformity assessment under the Measuring Instruments Directive (MID) and Non-automatic Weighing Instruments (NAWI) Directive by gaining accreditation through a conformity assessment body (CAB).
-Once accredited, your details will be passed to the Legal Metrology team within the Office for Product Safety and Standards (Safety & Standards), which undertakes relevant functions on behalf of the Secretary of State.
-Safety & Standards will then add you to the list of approved manufacturers maintained on this website.
+Once accredited, your details will be passed to the Legal Metrology team within the Office for Product Safety and Standards (OPSS), which undertakes relevant functions on behalf of the Secretary of State.
+OPSS will then add you to the list of approved manufacturers maintained on this website.

 Email one of the following accredited certification bodies for further details: